NVIDIA/cccl/README.md

   E -- For each configuration... --> O
 ```

-Our CI pipeline consists of multiple workflows, each serving a specific purpose.
+This pipeline consists of multiple workflows, each serving a specific purpose.
 Let's go through each of them:

 #### [pr.yml](.github/workflows/pr.yml)